sovrynn/ecdo/5-TOOLS-DEV/dev/pdf-gen/README.md

 - Use font "font".
 - All text not in a header should have font size "base font size".
 - Use a basic line spacing of "line spacing" throughout.
+- Lines that are separated by blank lines should, also in the PDF, be separated by blank lines.

 Image formatting:
 - Images should be centered, with an additional left/right margin of "image margin" in addition to "page margins", and should take up the full remaining space.